 Things to See and Do in Fort Bragg:

-1. Discover local wildlife and navigate the Noyo River on this adventurous experience by kayak just outside Fort Bragg.
+1. Discover local wildlife and navigate the Noyo River by kayak.

 2. Glass Beach is a must-see attraction in the area.
 What was once a dump has been abandoned, and the waste glass has been transformed into pebbles by the waves.

 3. The Skunk Train runs from Fort Bragg to Willits.
-We recommend the day trip to North Spur for gorgeous inland scenery.
+I recommend the day trip to North Spur for gorgeous inland scenery.

 4. Rendezvous Inn and Restaurant is a little pricey, but this quaint small French eatery has been named the best restaurant in the county, so it’s totally worth it.

-#2 Arcata – Best Place to Stay Near the Redwoods for Families
+3. Arcata – Best Neighborhood near the Redwoods for Families to Stay In

 Hampton Inn & Suites | Cosy Family Hotel in Arcata

-Sometimes you just need a hotel to take care of everything for you – especially if you’re travelling with kids!
+Sometimes you just need a hotel to take care of everything for you – especially if you’re traveling with kids!
 The Hampton Inn & Suites is a Hilton brand designed with families in mind.
-With an extensive breakfast buffet every morning and laid-back interiors, Hampton Inn & Suites has everything you need for a relaxing stay near the Redwoods National and State Parks.
+With an extensive breakfast buffet every morning and a laid-back interior, Hampton Inn & Suites has everything you need for a relaxing stay near the Redwoods National and State Parks.

 1968 Airstream | Spacious Campervan in Arcata